VTSociety/MVC_2026/README.md

 <img width="814" height="371" alt="IPE_SimulationScheme" src="https://github.com/user-attachments/assets/b8abe198-8ddf-4ff3-bffe-1641f4f09216" />

 ## Team registration
 The participants willing to participate to the MVC 2026 competition must subscribe the team at this [LINK](https://forms.gle/kw6bpar6wxactC3k8).
-End of subscriptions is 1st of February, 2026.
+End of subscriptions is :red_circle:<mark>1st of February, 2026</mark>:red_circle:.

 ## Submission of proposal

 The proposal(s) must be submitted by using the link (available after February 1st, 2026).
-The deadline for the proposal submission is :red_circle:<mark>1st of March, 2026</mark>:red_circle: .
+The deadline for the proposal submission is :red_circle:<mark>1st of March, 2026</mark>:red_circle:.

 For safety reasons, the submission can be made only by people with a Gmail account.
 In the form, it is possible to indicate the academic/industrial contact.
 If the possession of a Gmail account is an issue, please get in touch with MVC 2026 organizers.

 ## Rules
-The participants to the challenge will operate only in the EMS block provided within the simulation file.
-All the remaining blocks must not be modified. <ins>The final evaluation will be carried out by implementing the EMS block developed by each participant in the original simulation file</ins>.
-That is, <mark>all the modifications made in subsystems which are not the EMS one will be discarded</mark>.
+The participants to the challenge will operate only on the SystemDesign.m and ProposedEMS.m MATLAB scripts, as well as the EMS block provided within the simulation files.
+All the other scripts and simulation blocks must not be modified. <ins>The final evaluation will be carried out by implementing the EMS block developed by each participant and the specified scripts in the original simulation file</ins>.
+That is, <mark>all the modifications made in subsystems which are not the EMS one and the other scripts will be discarded</mark>.

 Important rules that the submitted proposal must satisfy for being considered valid in this competition
-1. All parameters defined in the "Parameters" folder can be used to develop the strategy.
+1. All parameters and data provided in the "EMS" section of the main.m script can be used to develop the strategy.
-2. All parameter defined in the "Reference" folder and "main_runSimulation.m" **cannot** be used to develop the strategy: the EMS **must not** adopt whatsoever a priori knowledge of the reference working cycle.
-3. All parameters adopted for the developed strategy **must** be specified only in the "ProposedEMS.m" script.
+2. All parameters adopted for the developed strategy **must** be specified only in the "ProposedEMS.m" script.
-4. Energy constraints of the BP and SM must always be guaranteed.
+3. Energy constraints of the battery must always be guaranteed.
+4. The simulation must not exceed 2.5 times the duration of the defined route (composed by N laps).

 ## What has to be uploaded for evaluation
 In order to evaluate each proposal, the teams must submit in the form (link available after February 1st, 2026) the following files:
-- "proposedEMS.m" renamed as "nameTeam_numProp_EMS.m" where "numProp" must identify the proposal number of the team.
-If only one proposal is presented, please use "num1" (e.g., "teamWhite_prop1_EMS.m").
+- "ProposedEMS.m" renamed as "nameTeam_numProp_ProposedEMS.m" where "numProp" must identify the proposal number of the team.
+If only one proposal is presented, please use "num1" (e.g., "teamWhite_prop1_ProposedEMS.m").
 Please avoid spaces in the file name.
+- "SystemDesign.m" renamed as "nameTeam_numProp_SystemDesign.m" where "numProp" must identify the proposal number of the team.
+If only one proposal is presented, please use "num1" (e.g., "teamWhite_prop1_SystemDesign.m").
+Please avoid spaces in the file name.
+- "EMS_sim.slx" renamed as "nameTeam_numProp_EMS.slx" where "numProp" must identify the proposal number of the team.
+If only one proposal is presented, please use "num1" (e.g., "teamWhite_prop1_EMS.slx").
+Please avoid spaces in the file name.
-- simulink subsystem of the proposed EMS.
-Rename the file as “nameTeam_numProp_Simulink.slx”.
+- overall simulation files of the proposed solution (used as a backup version).
+Create a ZIP file including the folders Parameters, Reference, Result and Scoring, and the files main.m, MVC2026_sim.slx, and EMS_sim.slx.
+Rename the ZIP file as “nameTeam_numProp_MVC2026.zip”.
 The same considerations made for the EMS Matlab script holds.
-Please note that **only** the Simulink block of the EMS is necessary, not the whole simulation.
-It is mandatory to adopt the same names of the signal in the Simulink buses.
+Please note the ZIP folder is only a backup.
+Evaluation will mainly be based on the individual submitted files.

 ## Release Notes
 Please refer to the [CHANGELOG.md](https://github.com/VTSociety/MVC_2026/blob/main/CHANGELOG.md) file for modifications of the simulation and differences with respect to the paper in the [Bibliography](), that is ([preprint version here](Materials)).